 Lender & Financing

-The lending markets for the restaurant and casual dining sectors have dramatically shifted in 2022.
-Already undercapitalized and with thin margins, restaurants cannot function profitably when foot traffic is down 50 percent, or even 35 percent, said Benjamin Sebraw, managing director for SMS Financial LLC.
-According to OpenTable, restaurant bookings in some states were down as much as 94 percent year-over-year at the end of Q2 and beginning of Q3 2020.
+The lending markets for the restaurant and casual dining sectors have dramatically shifted.
+Already undercapitalized and with thin margins, restaurants cannot function profitably when foot traffic is down 50%, or even 35%, said Benjamin Sebraw, managing director for SMS Financial LLC.
+According to OpenTable, restaurant bookings in some states were down as much as 94% year-over-year at the end of Q2 and beginning of Q3 2020.
 Locations without $4 to $5 million in sales do not have the margins to entice lenders or restaurant operators in the current market.

-The Fed hiked interest rates for the fourth time this year in July 2022, by 75 basis points from 2.25 percent to 2.5 percent.
+The Fed raised interest rates this year in July 2023 by a quarter point to 5.25%-5.5%, the highest level in 22 years.
 While it’s impossible to predict the impact rising rates will have on the restaurant industry, the investment activity in casual dining has been robust.
 After restaurant sales rebounded quickly from the March 2020 shutdown, consumers have illustrated their willingness to pay higher prices to get food away from home.

 Casual Dining Outlook

 Restyling efforts have also played tribute to the comeback, and investors have seen their potential, as demonstrated by the accelerated investment activity in 2021.
-Though overall restaurant spending is down four percent compared to past trends, built-up demand is much higher than pre-pandemic levels.
-Yelp data shows a 107 increase in searches for reservations compared to two years ago, demonstrating the intense customer demand to dine out again.
+Overall restaurant spending was up 13% in March 2023 compared to a year earlier, showcasing that demand is much higher than pre-pandemic levels.
+Yelp data showed a 107% increase in searches for reservations in 2022 compared to two years prior, demonstrating the intense customer demand to dine out again.

 Casual dining brands with ongoing business models that have taken advantage of increased curbside services offered during the COVID-19 period will continue to find success.
 Speed of service, convenience, and value are extremely important for consumers; therefore, it is encouraged that casual dining investors lookout for brands moving in this direction.
 Corporately guaranteed leases or large franchisees with strong financials will remain in the highest demand among private investors.